SyncfusionExamples/customize-the-ui-appearance-using-visual-states-in-.net-maui-accordion/README.md

 ##### Conclusion
 I hope you enjoyed learning about how to customize the appearance of .NET MAUI SfAccordion using “Expanded” and “Collapsed” visual states.

-You can refer to our  [Xamarin.Forms Accordion feature tour](https://www.syncfusion.com/xamarin-ui-controls/xamarin-accordion) page to know about its other groundbreaking feature representations and [documentation](https://help.syncfusion.com/xamarin/accordion/getting-started), and how to quickly get started for configuration specifications.
-You can also explore our [Xamarin.Forms Accordion example](https://www.syncfusion.com/demos/xamarin) to understand how to create and manipulate data.
+You can refer to our [.NET MAUI Accordion](https://www.syncfusion.com/maui-controls/maui-accordion) feature tour page to know about its other groundbreaking feature representations.
+You can also explore our [.NET MAUI Accordion documentation](https://help.syncfusion.com/maui/accordion/getting-started) to understand how to present and manipulate data.

-For current customers, you can check out our Document Processing Libraries from the [License and Downloads](https://www.syncfusion.com/account/login) page.
-If you are new to Syncfusion, you can try our 30-day [free trial](https://www.syncfusion.com/downloads) to check out our controls.
+For current customers, you can check out our components from the [License and Downloads](https://www.syncfusion.com/account/login) page.
+If you are new to Syncfusion, you can try our 30-day [free trial](https://www.syncfusion.com/downloads/maui) to check out our other controls.

 If you have any queries or require clarifications, please let us know in the comments section below.
-You can also contact us through our [support forums](https://www.syncfusion.com/forums) or [Direct-trac](https://support.syncfusion.com/create).
+You can also contact us through our [support forums](https://www.syncfusion.com/forums/), [Direct-Trac](https://support.syncfusion.com/create), or [feedback portal](https://www.syncfusion.com/feedback/maui?control=sflistview).
 We are always happy to assist you!